-In 2012-13 Matsuzaki guided MIT to its fifth NEWMAC title, its first since 2002, and its third appearance as a team in the NCAA Championships where the Engineers win their first ever first-round match.
-From 1999-02 Matsuzaki steered the Engineers to four consecutive NEWMAC Championship titles and has coached numerous individuals to appearances at the NCAA Championships, including Lauren Quisenberry in 2011 and 2013.
+In 2014-15 Matsuzaki guided MIT to one of its most successful seasons, one that saw the Engineers take the regular season NEWMAC title, win an NCAA Regional title and advance to the Elite 8 for the first time in program history, and finish the season ranked No. 9 in the nation in the final Division III poll.
+From 1999-02 Matsuzaki steered the Engineers to four consecutive NEWMAC Championship titles and has coached numerous individuals to appearances at the NCAA Championships, including Elysa Kohrs in 2014 and Lauren Quisenberry in 2011 and 2013.
 Following the 2006-07 season, she was named the Division III Northeast Region Wilson/Intercollegiate Tennis Association Women’s Coach of the Year.

 Matsuzaki received her graduate degree in sports psychology from Boston University in 1997.
 In 2004, she authored the book “Tennis Fundamentals”.
 Part of Human Kinetics’ Sports Fundamentals series, “Tennis Fundamentals” teaches the basic skills and tactics to help readers participate in the sport quickly.

-Mason Astley will be in his third season on the MIT women’s tennis staff in 2013-14.
+Mason Astley will be in his fifth season on the MIT women’s tennis staff in 2015-16.
 He came to the Engineers from Emerson College, where he was the men's and women's head tennis coach for three years.

 Astley started teaching tennis at a summer tennis camp while in high school, and then matriculated at Swarthmore College, contributing to both the tennis and soccer teams.
+He earned a degree in English Literature and started working with the Arthur Ashe Youth Tennis Center in Philadelphia after graduation.
+That rekindled his love of teaching tennis and he began teaching and training at a club near his hometown of Worcester, Mass.
+He then traveled to Osaka, Japan where he taught English at a private language school.
 Upon returning, Mason briefly coached at Worcester Polytechnic Institute before settling in at the Mount Auburn Club in Watertown for three years.

 Deciding that he had a lot to learn about the mental side of tennis, Mason then enrolled in the Boston University Graduate School of Education, where he earned a Master's Degree in counseling psychology (sport psychology concentration).
 Since then he has been consulting with athletes from many sports, but mostly tennis, including top-ten U.S. juniors and WTA touring professionals.